-Refer to the slope gauge in the Safe Operation Section to help determine slopes where you may not operate safely.
+Refer to the SLOPE GAUGE on page 8 to help determine slopes where you may operate the tractor safely.

 WARNING!
-Do not operate on inclines with a slope in excess of 15 degrees (a rise of approximately 2-1⁄2 feet every 10 feet).
+Do not mow on inclines with a slope in excess of 15 degrees (a rise of approximately 2-1/2 feet every 10 feet).
 The tractor could overturn and cause serious injury.